International Criminal Court investigation in Uganda: Raska Lukwiya

 Lukwiya's case was joined with other defendants' pending confirmation of his death 12 August 2006 in a battle with the Ugandan military.
 After the Uganda government confirmed his death, the Court terminated proceedings against him on 11 July 2007.

 The Prosecutor v.
 Dominic Ongwen

-Dominic Ongwen was the Brigade Commander of the Sinia Brigade of the Lord’s Resistance Army (LRA), at time of his arrest warrant.
+Dominic Ongwen was the Brigade Commander of the Sinia Brigade of the Lord's Resistance Army (LRA), at time of his arrest warrant.
 Warrant for his arrest was issued on 8 July 2005.
 He was charged with 61 counts of crimes against humanity and war crimes allegedly committed after 1 July 2002 in northern Uganda.
 Trial of these charges began on 6 December 2016.

 On 4 February 2021, Dominic Ongwen was found guilty of 61 crimes by Trial Chamber IX of ICC, comprising crimes against humanity and war crimes, committed in Northern Uganda between 1 July 2002 and 31 December 2005.
 He was sentenced to 25 years of imprisonment.
-He has appealed against both conviction and sentence, which appeal is currently pending.
+He appealed against both conviction and sentence.
+As of, the appeal was pending.